DinoChiesa/Edge-Quota-Alert-Proxy/README.md

 With this discontinuity, it is not possible to use a simple "equals" test within an MP to see if a quota threshold has been breached.
 In the above example, the consumed count will never have been viewed as being 42, in any MP, at any point.
-It jumps from 32 to 45 in one MP, and from 40 to 43 in the other.
+It jumps from 32 to 43 in one MP, and from 40 to 43 in the other.
+At higher concurrency and with more MPs, the problem is exacerbated.

 A greater-than-or-equals test is necessary, keeping in mind that this test will evaluate to true in multiple MPs for each threshold.
 Therefore the email cannot be